kubemq-io/docs/docs/get_started/queue.md

 ## Receive a Message

-After you have send a message to a queue, you can request the message from a queue.
+After you have sent a message to a queue, you can request the message from a queue.

 <CodeSwitcher :languages="{bash:'kubetools',curl:'cURL',csharp:'.Net',java:`Java`,go:`Go`,py:`Python`,node:`Node`,php:`PHP`,ruby:`Ruby`,jquery:`jQuery`}" :isolated="true">